zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Patrick says, “It’s nice, isn’t it, to be able to bring the kids here to get some exercise and to burn off some energy.”
 “Exercise” ( exercise) is things you do with your body, usually to make yourself healthier or st ronger, or perhaps for some people to lose weight.
 That’s called “exercise.”
 It  could be running.
 It could be doing other sorts of activities that require you to  work your body hard.

-“To burn (burn) off some energy (energy)” means, in  this case, to have the children do some physical activity so that later, t hey’re calmer or perhaps tired and want to go to sleep.
+“To burn (burn) off some energy (energy)” means, in  this case, to have the children do some physical activity so that later, they’re calmer or perhaps tired and want to go to sleep.
 Sometimes parents will tak e their children somewhere so that the children will run around, will do a lot  of activity or a lot of exercise, so that later the children are quiet because they’re t ired.
 Mary agrees with Patrick that it’s nice to be able to bring the kids to this  playground to get some exercise.

  She says, “I’m watching my daughter on that spring rider.”
 A “spring (spring) rider (rider)” is something that you may find in a playgr ound.
 It often looks like an animal, or perhaps a car.
 It moves around and goes up and down when a child sits on it.
 It’s often made from wood or plastic.
 T he important thing in a “spring rider” is that it is attached to or connected to a metal spiral – something made of a very strong, long tube of metal that goes around and around in a circle.
 That’s called a “spring.”